-5 Easy Trips to Book to Escape Spring Break in Miami
+6 Awesome Getaways to Escape Spring Break in Miami

 We have to get something off our chest: We love Miami—just not during those few weeks a year when it feels like the whole city is overrun with rowdy college kids.
 Good thing we’re only a few hours away from some beautiful (and seriously quiet) getaways.
-Whether you’re an island gal or you enjoy the bustle of a new city, here are five places to wait out the drunken masses.
+Whether you’re an island gal or you enjoy the bustle of a new city, here are six places to wait out the drunken masses.

 Spend a weekend in the foothills of the Blue Ridge Mountains in the charming small town of Adairsville, population 4,849.
 (Yep, we’re definitely not in Miami anymore.)
 Stay in a cottage at the Barnsley Resort and spend your days horseback riding, golfing, strolling gardens and hiking trails.
 Dig into comfort food at the Woodlands Grill and stop by the adjacent beer garden afterward.
-You’ll want to fly into Atlanta and rent a car to make the drive to Adairsville, which takes about an hour and a half.
+You’ll want to fly into Atlanta and then rent a car to make the drive to Adairsville, which takes about an hour and a half.
 If you book a few weeks in advance, airfare can be as low as $70 each way.

 Atlanta (2 Hours from MIA)